31 RV Camping Tips for Beginners (Helpful Guide)

 • 40% to the rear of the trailer axles.

-The goal is for the tongue weight to be between 10% and 15% of the trailer’s total weight when fully loaded.
-This improves towabilty and reduces the chance of dangerous trailer sway.
+The tongue weight should be between 10% and 15% of the trailer’s total weight when fully loaded.
+This helps with towability and reduces dangerous trailer sway.

-Don’t travel with full tanks.
-You can keep a few gallons in your freshwater tank for flushing the toilet during your journey.
+I never travel with full tanks.
+Keeping a few gallons in the freshwater tank for flushing the toilet during the journey is usually enough.
 Most RVs are not designed to travel with full holding tanks.
 Check your owner’s manual.

-The exception is when no fresh water hookup is available at your campsite.
+The exception is when no fresh water faucet is available.
 There will be a freshwater fill station at the entrance of most RV Parks, where you can fill your water tank.
-Traveling the short distance from the fill station to your campsite with a full tank is OK.
+Traveling the short distance from the fill station to your campsite with a full tank is fine.
 You usually don’t exceed five or ten mph while traveling through the campground.

-Likewise, if you don’t have a sewer connection at your campsite, you will want to empty your tanks before heading out onto the open road.
+Likewise, if you don’t have a sewer connection, you will want to empty your tanks before heading out onto the open road.
 You can make the short trip from your campsite to the dump station, which will be near the RV Park exit.

 • Extend tow mirrors